 House Competition Current Standings

-After five events, the current standings in the House Competition are as follows:
+After seven events, the current standings in the House Competition are as follows:

 In the last week of the autumn half-term, the house rugby competition culminated with finals night.
 This followed preliminary rounds which took place during PE lessons and from which the top two houses in each year group competed in a final.

 The teams were made up of players who had been selected because of their performances in the preliminary rounds, so it was a real honour to represent their respective houses.
 Parents were also invited to attend to add to the atmosphere and it was great to see so many there.

 Shepherds won both the Year 7 and Year 9 finals.
 In the Year 7 final they dominated the game against Kings, with notable performances from Callum Haywood, Daniel Rooth and Owen Dunning.
 In this particular final it was great to see so many of the boys who attend rugby practices week in and week out put their skills to the test.
 In the Year 9 final the rugby experience of Harry Graves and Matthew Thompson gave Shepherds the edge; however, Jake Cassidy was superb for Kings.

 The Year 8 contest was probably the most exciting game.
 Poets managed to defeat Kings in this particular final, but both teams gave their all and the standard of rugby was very high.
 Ryan Emerson and James May led the Poets team well.
 Ben Grundy performed particularly well for the Kings.